Mechsoft-Limited/iniswap-document/README.md

 ## 🎲 Win

-> iniswap makes making money fun.
+> Iniswap makes making money fun.

 ### Lottery

-**Millions of dollars** regularly go up for grabs on the iniswap Lottery. \
+**Millions of dollars** regularly go up for grabs on the Iniswap Lottery. \
 Join as many as **11,000 daily players** for your chance to win big!

 ### NFT Collectibles